telerik/blazor-docs/knowledge-base/scheduler-conditionally-disable-drag-for-some-appointments.md

 ## Description

-I want to disable the dragging of some appointments based on a condition, such as the status of the appointment.
+This KB article answers the following questions:

-This KB article also answers the following questions:
+* How to disable the dragging of some appointments based on a condition, such as the status of the appointment?
-- How can I prevent specific appointments from being dragged in the Scheduler?
+* How can I prevent specific appointments from being dragged in the Scheduler?
-- Is it possible to conditionally disable the drag functionality for appointments in the Scheduler?
+* Is it possible to conditionally disable the drag functionality for appointments in the Scheduler?
-- How to use CSS and event handling to disable dragging for certain appointments?
+* How to use CSS and event handling to disable dragging for certain appointments?

 ## Solution

 To conditionally disable dragging an appointment based on your desired condition, follow these steps:

-1. Handle the [`OnItemRender` event]({%slug scheduler-events%}#itemrender) to add a custom CSS class to the appointments that you want to disable the dragging for.
+1. Handle the [`OnItemRender` event]({%slug scheduler-events%}#itemrender) to add a custom CSS class to the non-draggable appointments.
 2. Use this custom CSS class as a selector to stop the [pointer-events](https://www.w3schools.com/cssref/css3_pr_pointer-events.php) of the targeted appointments.
 3. Extend the [`OnUpdate` handler]({%slug scheduler-appointments-edit%}#basics) logic to ensure the appointment will not be dropped to another slot.
 Steps 1 and 2 will prevent dragging, but the user can enable the pointer events from the DOM inspector.
 Add a check in your `OnUpdate` handler to ensure that if the user drags the appointment, it will not be updated and dropped to a different slot.

-Below is a basic sample demonstrating the suggested approach:
+>caption Disable dragging for some appointments in Blazor Scheduler

 ````CSHTML
 <TelerikScheduler Data="@Appointments"
                   @bind-Date="@StartDate"